stakater/developer-handbook/content/iam/basics.md

 Refresh tokens can be revoked.
 When revoking an application’s access in a dashboard, you’re killing its refresh token.
 This gives you the ability to force the clients to rotate secrets.
 What you’re doing is you’re using your refresh token to get new access tokens and the access tokens are going over the wire to hit all the API resources.
 Each time you refresh your access token you get a new cryptographically signed token.
 Key rotation is built into the system.

 The OAuth spec doesn’t define what a token is.
 It can be in whatever format you want.
 Usually though, you want these tokens to be JSON Web Tokens (a standard).
 In a nutshell, a JWT (pronounced “jot”) is a secure and trustworthy standard for token authentication.
 JWTs allow you to digitally sign information (referred to as claims) with a signature and can be verified at a later time with a secret signing key.

 #### What will happen if my tokens are compromised?

 Since you can get access to your data with `access_token`, if it’s compromised then the hacker will get a very limited ability to get access to resources since it’ll be expired very soon.

-If the refresh token is compromised, your resources are still safe because client id and client secret are needed to request for aceess_token, to get access to resources.
+If the refresh token is compromised, your resources are still safe because client id and client secret are needed to request for `access_token`, to get access to resources.

 ### OAuth Grant Types / Flows - When and Why

 1. Authorization Code
-2. Implicit (e.g. browser to keycloak)
+1. Implicit (e.g. browser to keycloak)
-3. Resource Owner Password
+1. Resource Owner Password
-4. Client Credential (e.g. backend microservice to keycloak)
+1. Client Credential (e.g. backend microservice to keycloak)

 #### Authorization Code

 The Authorization Code flow is the most powerful and most secure by default.
 When the application redirects the user to the Identity Provider to authenticate, the IdP passes back a short-lived, one-time use authorization code.
 The application uses the authorization code to retrieve the Access Token.

 The important part is twofold:

 - First, by the time the user sees the authorization code, it’s already been consumed and therefore can’t be used again.
 - Second, the Access Token is kept by the application in the backend.
 Assuming the application is built securely, a malicious user has to find another way to attack it.

 Unfortunately, this doesn’t work for client side applications such as many Javascript apps or most mobile apps as the application itself can be attacked or decompiled for sensitive information.
 Therefore, we need a different approach.